 Out of Minneapolis, Peace Coffee has become synonymous with fair trade practices and sustainable farming.
 You’ll enjoy sipping the roaster’s work as well as knowing your money is going to something worthwhile.
 Peace Coffee was founded by the Institute for Agriculture & Trade Policy, a non-profit devoted to equity in farming and fair agricultural practices.

 A trip to Coava’s flagship coffee shop is a sensory joy.
-Fortunately, you can re-create that experience at home with the roaster’s outstanding cast of single-origin offerings.
+Fortunately, you can recreate that experience at home with the roaster’s outstanding cast of single-origin offerings.
 You’re bound to come away with a new favorite coffee region on top of a fantastic cup of joe.

 Brooklyn Roasting is one of the better East Coast roasters.
 Even better, the company grinds just about everything it makes, in a variety of coarse levels depending on how you like to make your perfect cup.
 The outfit makes some great beans and does so in a socially conscious way that’s worth supporting.

 Sometimes you don’t have time to do the whole coffee rigamarole.
 Enter instant coffee, which for years was nothing more than dirt-flavored caffeine.
 It’s vastly improved, with purveyors like Waka turning out some fantastic coffee you’d never know was instant in a blind tasting.
 Waka Coffee is a brand that consistently works toward combating water waste, so you’ll be supporting a brand with the environment in mind.

 Face it, Dunkin’ Donuts has always made a good cup of coffee.
 Not only it is a bargain buy, but it’s available in pod format for your at-home Keurig pleasure.
 Now you just need some donuts to accompany the java.

 Sometimes you need to go with the really good stuff.
-Kona is world-renowned for its coffee, incredibly smooth and full of many delicate flavor layers.
+Kona is world-renowned for its coffee, which is incredibly smooth and full of many delicate flavor layers.
 And it’s best to go with the real deal (aka 100% Kona), like Kona Gold.
 Consider it your special occasion coffee.

-- 9 Best Lightweight Shirts for Men this Spring 2021
+- The 9 Best Motorcycle Boots for Men in 2021